How to Get an FHA Construction Loan in 2024

 “Once the underwriters sign off, the construction team then signs off, the documents are drawn, and you go to closing.”

-After the loan closes, construction can begin.
+After the FHA construction loan closes, home construction can begin.

 Funds from the loan will be kept in an escrow account, and your contractor will be paid in installments as each construction phase is completed.